dfinke/ImportExcel/FAQ/How to Read an Existing Excel File.md

 $SpecificRow = $ExcelFile[1] #Loads row at index 1.
 Index 1 is the first row instead of 0.
 ```

-### Map Contents to Hashtable to interpret data
+### Map Contents to Hashtable to Interpret Data
-Sometimes mapping to a HashTable is more convenient to have access to common Hashtable operations.
+Sometimes mapping to a Hashtable is more convenient to have access to common Hashtable operations.
 Enumerate a Hashtable with the row's data by:
 ```powershell
 $HashTable = @{}
 $SpecificRow= $ExcelFile[2]
 $SpecificRow.psobject.properties | ForEach-Object {$HashTable[$_.Name] = $_.Value}
 ```
-To then iterate through the enumerated hash...
+To then iterate through the enumerated Hashtable:
 ```powershell
 ForEach ($Key in ($HashTable.GetEnumerator()) | Where-Object {$_.Value -eq "x"}){ #Only grabs a key where the value is "x"
     #values accessible with $Key.Name or $Key.Value